 Although issues about materials and technology are important, the climate crisis is so imminent that we think cutting our carbon emissions should be top priority.

-About 40 premises in the Diocese of London so far have installed solar PV systems:
+At least 40 premises in the Diocese of London so far have installed solar PV systems, including:

 - St James Piccadilly